Updated February 1, 2021

-Colorado Artist Relief Fund
+Colorado Arts Relief Grant

 Colorado Business Committee for the Arts

 The CBCA works to advance Colorado’s creative economy by connecting business and the arts.
 They have a robust list of resources for musicians and organizations seeking advocacy, research, training, and economic relief.
+Applications are currently closed.

 Equal Sound Corona Relief Fund

 A grant of up to $500 for musicians who had a confirmed gig cancelled due to coronavirus for which they will not be paid.
+Applications are currently closed.